spiffe/spire-tutorials/federation/README.md

 That is about it, now all the pieces are together to make federation work and see how the webapp is able to communicate with the quotes service despite having identities with different trust domains.

-# Federation Example with SPIRE 0.11.0
+# Federation Example using SPIFFE authentication with SPIRE 0.11.0

 This section explains how to try the example implementation of the scenario described previously.